Generative model for reciprocity and community detection in networks: Results

-We turn now our attention to topological properties other than reciprocity, to investigate how these generative models perform in recovering various relevant properties that might be of interest for a practitioner.
-Indeed, other possible mechanisms underlying network interactions are those that involve more than two individuals (which is the case for reciprocity), namely clustering and hierarchical structure.
-The first describes the tendency of nodes to form edges within the same neighborhood, hence it involves at least three people.
-The second involves the notion that the directionality of an unreciprocated edge indicates a hierarchical difference, and this is a global measure in that it requires the whole network for its computation.
-In our experiments, we find that all models are able to retrieve the degree distribution with good accuracy, while we cannot draw any conclusion about the recovered clustering coefficients, as we observe that the empirical values are too small to notice significant differences (we do not report them here).
-We focus instead on recovering ranking of nodes, an application relevant when nodes have a score representing some intrinsic notion of relative strength or prestige.
-For this, we use SpringRank \cite{debaccoeaar8260}, an algorithm for inferring hierarchies in directed networks that assigns real-valued scores to nodes; we calculate the Gini index on these scores to provide a global measure for the whole network; a high Gini index means strong hierarchy, while a low value means that the network is less hierarchical.
-Comparing the average over the five samples, we find that \mtrep\text{} and \mtrepo\text{} are able to perfectly retrieve the Gini index of the original network, while the other models tend to overestimate it, see Supplementary Information Sec. \ref{apx:synA}.
+As in our experiments we find that all models are able to retrieve the degree distribution with good accuracy, we mainly focus on replicating ranking of nodes, an application relevant when nodes have a score representing some intrinsic notion of relative strength or prestige.
+For this, we use SpringRank \cite{debaccoeaar8260}, an algorithm for inferring hierarchies in directed networks that assigns real-valued scores to nodes.
+We calculate the Gini index on these scores to provide a global measure for the whole network.
+Comparing the average over the five samples, we find that \mtrep\text{} and \mtrepo\text{} are able to perfectly retrieve the Gini index of the original network, while the other models tend to overestimate it, see \Cref{apx:synA}.
 This is consistent over the various synthetic network topologies.
-Notice that this topological property is not influenced by the value of $\eta$ or the fraction of nodes with mixed-membership used to generate networks, while it decreases as the average degree and $\alpha$ increase.
+Notice that this topological property is influenced neither by the value of $\eta$, nor the fraction of nodes with mixed-membership used to generate networks; however, it decreases as the average degree, and $\alpha$ increase.